pindiespace/webvr-page/README.md

 Developed from WebVR Boilerplate, with additions allowing multiple VR scenes to work well in a web page DOM, and a more sophisticated Ui player.

 WebVR [Boilerplate] is a a [THREE.js](http://threejs.org) and [webvr-boilerplate](https://github.com/borismus/webvr-polyfill)- based starting point for VR experiences that work well in both Google Cardboard and other VR headsets.
-The goal of this project is to move the generic display (which fills an entire browser window) so it plays nice with other VR scenes on the same page.
-This way, one could have animated image galleries on a web page showing VR scenes for users to select.
+The goal of this project is to add a display mode for 3D scenes that allows them to be embedded in a standard web page.
+Current VR boilerplates grab the entire browser window.
+WebVR Page plays nice with other VR scenes embedded on the same page.
+This allows creating web pages with animated image galleries showing VR scenes for users to select.
+By contrast, most 3D browser frameworks use a static image on the web page, which links to a "fullwindow" version of the 3D scene.
+WebVR Page is therefore, an attempt to improve User Experience.

-The project also defines a minimal semantically-coded HTML5 player for the VR scene, which will validate when embedded in a web page along with other DOM content.
-This differs from other current VR boilerplates, which can only run in full-window or fullscreen mode.
+The project also defines a minimal semantically-coded HTML5 player for the VR scene, which will validate when embedded in a web page along with other DOM content and play nice with text readers and search engines.
+This differs from other current VR boilerplates, are non-validating and unfriendly to text readers in their fullscreen and VR modes.

 Finally, the adaptation is not restricted to THREE.js, but potentially could be modified to work with other libraries, e.g. Babylon.js.